AQUINT01/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

 ## Overview:
 In this module, I created an earthquake map with two different base-maps and an earthquake overlay.
-For challenge, I was required to add earthquake data in relation to the tectonic plates' location on earth and highlight all the earthquakes with a magnitude greater than 4.5 on three separate base-maps.
+The challenge required adding earthquake data in relation to the tectonic plates' location on earth and highlighting all the earthquakes with a magnitude greater than 4.5 on three separate base-maps.